 The course covers the chemical and mechanistic principles of organic reactions utilized in biological systems.
 Spectroscopy, organic reactions and related mechanisms of bio-molecules or small molecules in biological systems will be discussed from a functional group perspective.
 Multiple examples from medicinal chemistry, chemical biology and biochemistry will be used to illustrate the concepts.
 Knowledge of organic mechanistic arrow-pushing formalism is required.

-Pre-Reqs: CHEM 2210 Org Chemistry IA and CHEM 2290L Org Chem Lab IA; Co-Req: CHEM 2300L Organic Chemistry II A Lab, and Biology Majors Only.
+Pre-Reqs: CHEM 2210 Org Chemistry I, and CHEM 2290L Organic Chemistry Laboratory IB ; Co-Req: CHEM 2300L Organic Chemistry Lab IIB, and Biology Majors Only.

 Laboratory work designed to emphasize the techniques of organic synthesis and the use of instrumentation for identification and characterization of organic compounds.
 Required for chemistry majors.